Just say NO.

 You can’t continue to pursue your passion and put your stamp on your industry without making a living.
 No matter how humble.

 6. We’re setting the expectation that we will work for free.

 Just say no- if you don’t say no for yourself, say no for whoever is expecting you to give away your art.
 Maybe they will reconsider their pitch for the next artist they approach.
 Imagine the world we’d live in if we set that standard for each other.

 7. It took money to build your business.

 HONOR your business.
 You have bills, you have debt, you have dreams.
+Lin Manuel Miranda says "Everybody's got a job, everybody's got a dream," in the musical In The Heights.
 I could sell a product at cost, but I wouldn’t be able to pay myself.
 Your art and trade may be more of a service with very little overhead, but your time is still your money.
 Remember, Oprah could be calling!
 And that phone call is a much better use of your time. #oprahisagoddess

 Because I’m the maker, I have a price tag on everything simply because everything in my inventory had a price tag.
 And yeah, what I have in my studio is more expensive than the ingredients in a mass produced face mask.

 If someone is making money off of your talent, then awesome!
 How cool is that?!
 But, listen… how much are you making in comparison?